A BIT OF HISTORY:

 and some things you shouldn't do.

-Don’t use leaf blowers near roses - tiny mites are easily blown through the garden.
+Don’t use leaf blowers near roses - tiny mites are airborne and easily blown through the garden.

-Plant barriers to protect from prevailing winds where possible… a hedge or tall nearby plants like grasses
+Plant barriers can protect from prevailing winds where possible… a hedge or tall nearby plants like grasses

 Leave walking space between your roses.
 (Mites cannot walk or fly)